-Pluspetrol Energy S.A. ("Pluspetrol") and Gas Atacama Generación S.A. ("Gas Atacama"), had reached an agreement through which, in case that Pluspetrol could not fulfill its natural gas delivery obligations, it would indemnify Gas Atacama.
+Pluspetrol Energy S.A. ("Pluspetrol") and Gas Atacama Generación S.A. ("Gas Atacama") had reached an agreement through which, in case that Pluspetrol could not fulfill its natural gas delivery obligations, it would indemnify Gas Atacama.
 This agreement would come into effect once ratified by the Secretariat of Energy.
 However, in March 10, 2008, the Ministry of Economy and Production issued Resolution No. 127/2008, by which natural gas export withholding rate was increased, significantly changing the commercial terms of the aforementioned agreement.
 Consequently, Pluspetrol informed Gas Atacama and the Secretariat of Energy its intention to terminate the aforementioned agreement.
-As a result, the parties have initiated conversations in order to reach a new agreement considering the new regulatory framework.
+As a result, the parties initiated conversations in order to consider the new regulatory framework and reached a new agreement with a cap to the compensation Pluspetrol must pay to Gas Atacama in case it fails to deliver the committed volumes.